Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 configured as either default or enforced.
 Default allows users to later change the setting.
 Enforced locks the settings and cannot be modified on a per-secret basis unless the secret is moved out of the folder that has the secret policy attached.
-Secret policy settings include items such as “Remote Password Changing Auto Change,” and “Requires Approval for Access.”
+Secret policy settings include items such as "Remote Password Changing Auto Change," and "Requires Approval for Access."

 Subject Identifier